 Conclusion & Resources Exploring gender can be daunting, but it's also an exciting way to learn about yourself and to express yourself to the world.
 By learning to support transgender and nonbinary people, you can help to create a safer, kinder, more accepting world.

-TrevorLifeline, TrevorText & TrevorChat LGBTQ+ young people in search of support can contact us 24/7 through our TrevorLifeline at 1-866-488-7386, via chat at TheTrevorProject.org/Help, or by texting START to 678-678.
+TrevorLifeline, TrevorText & TrevorChat LGBTQ young people in search of support can contact The Trevor Project 24/7 through our TrevorLifeline at 1-866-488-7386, via chat at TheTrevorProject.org/Help, or by texting START to 678-678.

-The Trevor Project is the leading suicide prevention organization for lesbian, gay, bisexual, transgender, queer, and questioning (LGBTQ+) young people.
-We provide 24/7 crisis services for LGBTQ+ young people via a phone lifeline, text, and chat.
+The Trevor Project is the world's largest suicide prevention and mental health organization for lesbian, gay, bisexual, transgender, queer, & questioning (LGBTQ) young people.
+We provide 24/7 crisis services for LGBTQ young people via a phone lifeline, text, and chat.
 We also operate innovative research, advocacy, public training, and peer support programs.